coveooss/sf-case-assist-cookbook/README.md

 - [How to Deploy](#how-to-deploy): This is the recommended installation option.
 Use this option if you want to see the app and the code in action.

-- [How to add new fields for classification](#how-to-add-new-fields-for-classification): Simple guide to specify additional fields for classification.
+- [How to Add New Fields for Classification](#how-to-add-new-fields-for-classification): A guide to specify additional fields for classification.

 ## What is included within this project